 The problem with avocados is that they can be too chunky.
 For this reason, it’s best to pulse it in a food processor until it’s creamy and smooth.

-What are some other best soft foods to eat after tooth extraction?
+What are the best soft foods to eat after tooth extraction?

-Other foods to eat include yogurt.
-Just make sure you watch the added sugars in it.
-And also make sure you let it sit out at room temperature so it’s not too cold.
+Smooth and creamy yogurt comes in so many delicious flavors.
+Just make sure you watch out for added sugars in it.
+You should also make sure to let it sit out at room temperature so it’s not too cold.

 Some sources suggest eating salmon because it’s a rich source of omega-3 fatty acids.
 Omega-3’s are lauded for fighting inflammation.